johandahlberg/piper/README.md

 Monitoring progress
 -------------------

 To follow the progress of the run look in the `pipeline_output/logs` folder.
 There you will find the logs for the different scripts.
-By searching the file for "Run", you can see how many jobs are currently running, how many have finished, and how many have failed.
+By searching the log file for "Run", you can see how many jobs are currently running, how many have finished, and how many have failed.
 A recommendation is to use e.g. `less -S` to view the file with unwrapped lines, as it is quite difficult to read otherwise.

 Development